 There are also neat cliffs...

-These are then following the shore all the way to Arbroath (3)...
+...that follow the shore all the way to Arbroath (3)...

 ..and offer plenty of scenic spots to explore.

-..behind which is the Firth of Tay (4):
+Behind them is the Firth of Tay (4):

 And also a castle.

 Keeping south, we reach the Firth of Forth (8), notable for the bridges spanning across.
 Each from a different century, each an engineering marvel.
 Pictured is freshly finished Queensferry Crossing.

 But when you don't cross it and follow the water instead, you'll get to the Falkirk area (9), a place with the highest heavy-industrial concentration in Scotland.
 Besides an oil refinery, powerplants and such, they also have some beautiful public areas and a set of water canals coined with a massive set of sculptures: the Kelpies.